onap/policy-parent/docs/design/design.rst

 .. contents::
     :depth: 3

+This document provides examples that illustrate how to write, deploy, and run policies of various types using the framework.

 The figure below shows the Artifacts (Blue) in the ONAP Policy Framework, the Activities (Yellow) that manipulate them, and important components (Pink) that interact with them.